Laura-Masterton/SkillShare/README.md

  **Raleway**
  - Initially designed by Matt McInerney, it was expanded into a 9 weight family by Pablo Impallari and Rodrigo Fuenzalida in 2012 and iKerned by Igino Marini.
 A thorough review and italic was added in 2016.
 For more information click [here][Google Fonts Raleway Information].

-**Montserrat**

-- Designed by Julieta Ulanovsky, Sol Matas, Juan Pablo del Peral, Jacques Le Bailly.
-The Montserrat project is led by Julieta Ulanovsky, a type designer based in Buenos Aires, Argentina.
-For more information click [here][Google Fonts Montserrat Information].

-**Biryani**
+**Nunito Sans**

+- Nunito is a well balanced sans serif typeface superfamily, with 2 versions: The project began with Nunito, created by Vernon Adams as a rounded terminal sans serif for display typography.
+Jacques Le Bailly extended it to a full set of weights.
+For more information click [here][Google Fonts Nunito Sans Information]

+**Cabin**
+Designed by Impallari Type, Rodrigo Fuenzalida.Cabin is a humanist sans inspired by Edward Johnston's and Eric Gill's typefaces, with a touch of modernism.
+Cabin incorporates modern proportions, optical adjustments, and some elements of the geometric sans
-- Designed by Dan Reynolds and Mathieu Réguer.
-The Biryani project is led by Dan Reynolds, a type designer based in Berlin, Germany.
-For more information click [here][Google Fonts Biryani Information].
+- For more information click [here][Google Fonts Cabin Information]

 ### Code